Computer glasses: how to protect your eyes in the digital age

 -

-Provides long-term protection – UV filters and special treatments reduce the risk of retinal damage and eye degeneration.
+Offer long-term protection – UV filters and special treatments reduce the risks of retinal damage and ocular degeneration.

 Types of computer lenses